OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     [root@VNF]$ grep ONEGATE -r /run/one-context*

-Make sure a corresponding inboud rule exists in the AWS security group (SG) with AWS elastic IP on port 5030 and modifications have been applied to AWS FN node.
+Make sure a corresponding inbound rule exists in the AWS security group (SG) with AWS elastic IP on port 5030 and modifications have been applied to AWS FN node.